yuanzhou-yzhou/yuanzhou-yzhou.github.io/_pages/cv.md

 Services
 ======
-Service as a reviewer for:
+Serve as a reviewer for:
  * IEEE Transactions on Systems, Man, Cybernetics: Systems
  * IEEE Transactions on Intelligent Transportation Systems
  * IEEE Transactions on Automation Science and Engineering